Somatic Trauma Release

 -

 For this reason, my work does not separate trauma resolution from developmental integration.
-Survival responses, attachment patterns, and sense of self co-develop, and healing involves restoring nervous system safety while also integrating how identity and perception formed around our lived experience.
-As unfinished responses complete, presence, agency, and authentic expression emerge naturally.
+As safety is restored and unfinished responses complete, presence, agency, and authentic expression emerge naturally.

 -